 When your camper arrives at Camp they will be provided their Cabin Assignment, and check in with the Medical Staff.
+You may assist with unpacking their gear in the cabin, and then you can depart.

-In New Hampshire, all campers are requird to take two swimming tests.
+Also, in New Hampshire, all campers are required to take two swimming tests, and this will be done after the parents depart.
 The swim test consists of three strokes: Freestyle, Backstroke, and Breaststroke.
 Campers are asked to swim each stroke roughly 15 yards, and junior unit campers (ages 8-11) are placed into swim lessons if two or more of their strokes require development.
-The endurance test consists of approximately 75yards of NON-STOP swim.
+The endurance test consists of approximately 75 yards of NON-STOP swim.
 Campers are told to swim any stroke desired, around the farthest square in the H-Pier section, without stopping to rest.
 Swimmers are guarded by three waterfront staff members, including one in a kayak to provide rapid assistance.
 ALL campers complete this test each year to ensure that they are physically able to swim to safety if they should fall off the Blob or need to swim back to a boat (while wearing a PFD of course).